ccarlan98/Academic-Portfolio/06_Naive_Bayes_Classification_Analysis/README.md

 D209: Data Mining I

-Demonstrates the use of Naive Bayes for probabilistic classification analysis
+Demonstrates the use of Naive Bayes for probabilistic classification analysis.